What is the Difference Between CBDA and CBD?

 CBDA stands for cannabidiolic acid, and is a relatively new discovery so far as cannabis science goes.
 It was first isolated in 1996, several decades after scientists started isolating and exploring CBD and THC.

 So what is it?
 CBDA is the acidic chemical precursor to CBD (cannabidiol).
-It’s found in high concentrations in raw cannabis, and converts to CBD through the process of decarboxylation—i.e. the exposure of the plant to either heat or sunlight.
-You can think of it like the raw or pure form of CBD, though it doesn’t interact with the body in quite the same way.
-And because it’s been on scientists’ radar for significantly less time, we still have a lot to learn about both how it works and what benefits it might have.
+It’s found in high concentrations in raw cannabis.
+And it converts to CBD through the process of decarboxylation—i.e. the exposure of the plant to either heat or sunlight.
+You can think of it like the raw or pure form of CBD.
+Though it doesn’t interact with the body in quite the same way.
+And because it’s been on scientists’ radar for significantly less time, we still have a lot to learn about it.
+Both how it works and what benefits it might have.

 Benefits and Side Effects of Cannabidiolic Acid (CBDA)